What we’ve done to judge the fastest crossbow in 2023

 Weight: 7 lbs Length: Unknown Width (cocked): 8.9 inches Draw Weight: Unknown Power Stroke: Unknown

 The 480 FPS rating was taken with a 400-grain arrow.
-There are reports of a massive 505 FPS achieved with the 375-grain bolt; which would be the first time a crossbow has broken the 500-FPS barrier.
-Could this be a 500-FPS crossbow?
+There are reports of a massive 505 FPS achieved with the 375-grain bolt; which would be the first time a crossbow broke the 500-FPS barrier back in 2019.
+Was this a 500-FPS crossbow?

 Scorpyd knows how to make fast crossbows, and seem to prioritise it over anything else.

-That’s not to say though that the bow doesn’t have balance, precision and versatility, thanks to its reverse-draw technology and patented SearLoc Trigger System.
+That’s not to say though that the bow didn’t have balance, precision and versatility, thanks to its reverse-draw technology and patented SearLoc Trigger System.

 Special Mentions